Natalie-Zi/csci401w-TaskCenterApp/Assignment/5-final-team-deliverable/template.md

 3. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.

-I contributed to the project by writing code for a help page where a new user can find answers to some common questions they might have.
-In the earlier stages of developing the project, I also came up with the early concept of how the user interface layout might work.
+I contributed to the project by writing code for a help page where a new user can find guidance for how the calendar's features work.
+Along with creating the page itself, I created routes for navigating back and forth from the home page to the help page.
+In the earlier stages of developing the project, I also came up with the early concept of how the user interface and layout might work before we knew whether we'd be making a mobile, desktop, or web app.
+Some of those ideas carried over into the final product, such as the task list being next to the calendar.

 4. **Applied Knowledge:** Describe a technical concept learned in class that you've used in your project, highlighting its practical relevance.